Waheguru Ji ka Khalsa

-This service allow hundreds of thousands of people to stream Guru Ji’s kirtan anywhere they are.
-All Gurdwaras are invited to contact SikhNet to have their broadcasts included in the SikhNet Radio Channels.
+The GMC allows hundreds of thousands of people to stream Guru Ji’s kirtan anywhere they are.

 Last year, we raised money to update our Stories apps (iOS and Android) which have been a great success.
 Over 12,000 people have downloaded and used the new apps.

-Everyone asked for more stories.
-So, for our Fall Fundraiser, we reached out to people to help us fund making new audio stories as well as animated video stories.
+Everyone asked use for more stories.
+So, for our Fall Fundraiser in 2017, we reached out to people to help us fund making new audio stories as well as a newly animated video stories.

-This year, we started releasing new audio and animations, and continue EVERY MONTH for the next 12 months!
+This year, we started releasing new audio and animatied stories, and we plan to continue EVERY MONTH for the next 12 months!
 We started in August with the release of our first animated story, 'Guru Bahadur and the Magical Land' (below) which was very well-received by many Stories fans!

 Our heartfelt thanks to everyone who participated and helped us reach our goal in both campaigns!
-We will be launching a series of 6 animations and 6 new audio stories over twelve months.
+We will be launching a series of six animated stories and six new audio stories over twelve months.
 If you'd like to see more new animations and stories after that, please contact us to sponsor a story.

 This May SikhNet began its Community Outreach program with a visit to New Jersey/New York.
 Our goal was to reconnect with the sangat and it was fantastic place to start.
 We couldn’t have wished for a warmer reception, because we were welcomed with open arms and loving hearts from families and friends in all the different parts of New Jersey and New York we visited.